 - rules and procedures that data controllers must comply with in respect of data processing;

-- technical and organisational standards that must be met by data controllers; and
+- technical and organizational standards that must be met by data controllers; and

 - conditions for data record-keeping;

-- authorising the transfer of data outside the Kingdom of Bahrain;
+- authorizing the transfer of data outside the Kingdom of Bahrain;

 - assessing, approving, or denying any notifications or applications received for the commencement of data processing;